CarlSargunar/Umbraco-Docker-Workshop/Workshop.md

 Todo : Image

-Todo : connect to local DB with SQL Management Studio
+## Connecting to the database container

+To test that your container is running Ok, you may want to test connecting to the server.
+You can connect with Sql Server Management Studio, LinqPad, or the Visual Studio Code SQL Server extension using the following credentials

+- Host : Localhost
+- Username : sa
+- Password : SQL_password123
+- Port : 1433

-# 2. Creating the a basic Umbraco Site
+# 2. Creating the basic Umbraco Site

 Now that we have a database container running, we are going to create our Umbraco website.
-We will create it first as as a normal website running on the file system, and not in a container.
+We will create it first as a normal website running on the file system, and not in a container.

+**Action:** Create a folder called UmbWeb in the Workshop folder

 ## Installing Umbraco Template and start Website

-Run the following to install the umbraco template.
+**Action:** Run the following in the terminal to install the umbraco template.

     dotnet new -i Umbraco.Templates::10.0.0-rc5

-Set the SDK Version being used and Create solution/project.
+**Action:** Set the SDK Version being used and Create solution/project.
 This will create a global file with the current latest version of the SDK, and a blank solution which you can use with Visual Studio if you prefer to use that.

     dotnet new globaljson --sdk-version 6.0 --force

 ## 2.1 Start a new blank Umbraco Site

-Create a new Umbraco site using the following command.
+**Action:** Create a new Umbraco site using the following command.
 This will define the name of the site and the default database, as well as the default admin user and password.
 Here we will be using SQL LocalDB as the database so that in later steps it can be imported directly into the production database server.

     dotnet new umbraco -n UmbWeb --friendly-name "Admin User" --email "admin@admin.com" --password "1234567890" --connection-string "Server=localhost;Database=UmbracoDb;User Id=sa;Password=SQL_password123;"